v-gilbert/quantumbenchmarkzoo/content/application-level-benchmark/lr-qaoa.md

 The protocol is based on well-conditioned ramp schedules with observable signal growth in noise-free settings.
 For 1D-chain and native layout problems, a fixed ramp value of $$\Delta_{\gamma,\beta} = 1$$ is used.
 For fully connected problems, the value of $$\Delta_{\gamma,\beta}$$ depends on the problem size.
 Experiments done with the same fixed qubit layout and number of qubits share the same parameter $$\Delta_{\gamma,\beta}$$ across all tested QPUs (values can be consulted in Table III of {% cite montanezbarrera2025 %}).
 Rather than setting the optimal values for $$\Delta_{\gamma,\beta}$$, this method deterministically fixes these parameters, facilitating replication, scalability, and comparison across different platforms.

-Extra pre- and post-processings, such as advanced compilation methods, error mitigation, or local search algorithms, are not used in this protocol, as the objective is to capture the raw performance of the QPU.
+Extra pre- and post-processings, such as advanced compilation methods (for fully connected instances, the SWAP strategy employed is detailed in Appendix 7 of {% cite montanezbarrera2025 %}), error mitigation, or local search algorithms, are not used in this protocol, as the objective is to capture the raw performance of the QPU.

 ### Limitations